 • Referral for directly observed treatment (DOT) for tuberculosis

-• Sharing information or documentation to appropriate immigration or public health authorities with maintaining confidentiality.
+• Sharing information or documentation to appropriate immigration or public health authorities while maintaining confidentiality

 • Providing medical escorts and arrangements for travel